Prashant Bhushan: Government accountability

-He successfully challenged the Prime Minister and Home Minister's decision to appoint PJ Thomas as the head of the Central Vigilance Commission (CVC).
+He successfully challenged the prime minister and home minister's decision to appoint PJ Thomas as the head of the Central Vigilance Commission (CVC).
 Acting on his PIL, SC directed the CVC to apprise it of actions taken on complaints by whistleblowers in the country.

 Prashant Bhushan also represents whisteblower Anand Rai in the ongoing PIL regarding Vyapam scam in the Supreme Court.

-Before K V Chowdary's appointment Prashant Bhushan raised a red flag, asking the Prime Minister not to go ahead with his appointment, raising severe objections on Chowdary's tenure as CBDT Chief.
+Before K V Chowdary's appointment Prashant Bhushan raised a red flag, asking the prime minister not to go ahead with his appointment, raising severe objections on Chowdary's tenure as CBDT Chief.
 After Chowdary being appointed, NGO Common Cause represented by Prashant Bhushan has filed a petition in Supreme Court of India challenging K V Chowdary's appointment as CVC and T M Bhasin's appointment as VC on 22 July.

+Bhushan argued the Electoral Bonds case representing Association for Democratic Reforms, thereby successfully getting the scheme declared unconstitutional by the Supreme Court of India.

 Naxalism

 Prashant Bhushan has criticised the use of violence against the Naxal insurgents in the tribal-dominated areas.
 He has alleged that the actual intention of the Operation Green Hunt was to clear the tribal lands for mining operations and industrialisation.
 According to him, the rapid industrialization has led to "destructive development" in the tribal areas through pollution and displacement of people.

 After the April 2010 Maoist attack in Dantewada, which led to the death of 76 policemen, he stated that such "retaliation" was expected because the government had declared the anti-Naxal operations as a war.
 He stated that to de-escalate the situation, the government should suspend the armed operations against the Naxals, and instead focus on providing food and infrastructure to the tribals.

 In April 2012 Bhushan drew criticism from Congress leaders when he refused to act as a mediator in negotiating with Maoists who were holding a District Collector hostage.
 He appealed to the Maoists to release the Govt. officer without conditions.
 He also said that the government should investigate and address legitimate demands.